-On Log Full: If email notification is enabled, this option will set the router to send the log by email when the log is fully.
+Send When Log If email notification is enabled, this option will set the router to send Full: the log by email when the log is fully.

-On Schedule: This option can be enabled to send an email according to a preconfigured schedule.
+Send On This option can be enabled to send an email according to a pre-Schedule: configured schedule.
 See below.

 Schedule: If you enable On Schedule is enabled, use the drop-down menu to select the time schedule that the rule will be enabled on.
-The schedule may be set to Always Enable, or you can create your own schedules in the Schedules section (refer to page 111).
+The schedule may be set to Always Enable, or you can create your own schedules in the Schedules section (refer to page 116).